beljul/user-centric-ad-id/README.md

 ### User consent, transparency and controls
 Each network participant is responsible to collect the consent for user interest data collection and personalized advertising on their web domains.
 The network participant can choose at which rate the prompt to join the program should be displayed to the user, preventing user fatigue, or can even include an option "don't ask me again".
 Once a user has agreed to user interest data collection and personalized advertising on a network participant property, the consent is valid until revoked by that same user.

 The network provides additional transparency to users on the portal my-advertising-services.com.
 In particular, users can review there at any time for which websites they have agreed to user interest data collection and personalized advertising.
-We can also imagine additional features on my-advertising-services.com, for instance the visualization of user interest data that has been collected by DSP participants under their IFA on the Network Controller website.

 The network provides controls to the user via the portal my-advertising-services.com:
 * users can choose independently for each network participant whether or not to agree to user interest data collection and personalized advertising.
 If the user does not consent, the IFA is not shared with the participant,